pivotal/docs-tap/tanzu-build-service/dependencies.hbs.md

 While updating buildpack dependencies outside of upgrades to Tanzu Application Platform is possible, VMware recommends upgrading Tanzu Application Platform to consume new build dependencies.

-Before you begin:  Sign in to VMware Tanzu Network so that the image can be pulled from the Tanzu Network Registry.
+Before you begin:  Sign into [VMware Tanzu Network](https://network.tanzu.vmware.com/) so that the image can be retrieved from the registry.

 1. Use the links
 provided in the [Language Family Buildpacks](https://docs.vmware.com/en/VMware-Tanzu-Buildpacks/services/tanzu-buildpacks/GUID-index.html) page in the Tanzu Buildpacks documentation to locate the buildpack